vinhhoapham/DrawLineTool/README.md

    - The circular region of interest is cropped from the image.

 2. **K-means Clustering**:
    - The pixels in the circular region are clustered into two groups using K-means clustering.
-   - This separates the image into light and dark regions, effectively binarizing it.
+   - One group is assigned to have pixel value of 0, while the other has value of 255

 3. **Edge Detection**:
    - Canny edge detection is applied to the binarized image to identify edges.

 4. **Hough Transform**:
    - The Hough transform is used to detect lines in the edge image.
-   - This transform can identify lines even if they are partially obscured or broken.

 5. **Line Selection**:
    - The detected lines are filtered and the line closest to the center of the circle is selected.
-   - This is typically the most prominent line in the sample.

-6. **Angle and Contrast Calculation**:
-   - The angle of the selected line is calculated relative to the horizontal.
-   - Contrast is measured by comparing pixel intensities on either side of the line.

 ### Blurriness Measurement